csc-training/intro-to-dl/day2/Exercise_5.md

 Which model gave the best result?
 Does finetuning improve the result?

 Finally, repeat the experiment with the Traffic signs database (gtsrb).
-Are your conclusions the same with the Traffic signs database?
+Which model gives the best result?
+Compare the results with the dvc database.

 ### Task 2

+Pick one database (dvc or gtsrb) and try to improve the result, e.g., by tweaking the model or the training parameters (optimizer, batch size, number of epochs, etc.).

 ### Extracurricular 1